Will (1797 ship): Career

 Will and Crow arrived back at Liverpool on 23 October 1802, narrowly missing being shipwrecked on the coast of Wales.
 He had lost seven of his 35-man crew.
 Aspinal & Co. had Will repaired and laid up, and Crow moved to a new ship, Ceres.

-6th enslaving voyage (1804–1805): Captain John Brelsford received a letter of marque on 21 June 1804.
+6th voyage transporting enslaved people (1804–1805): Captain John Brelsford received a letter of marque on 21 June 1804.

 Brelsford sailed to the Bight of Biafra and Gulf of Guinea islands, and then to Jamaica.
+Will left Liverpool on 4 July 1804.
+In 1804, 147 vessels sailed from England, bound for Africa to acquire and transport enslaved people; 126 of these vessels sailed from Liverpool.

-Will left Liverpool on 4 July 1804, and arrived at Kingston on 15 December with 262 captives.
-She left Kingston 21 April 1805 and arrived at Liverpool on 5 July.
+Will arrived at Kingston on 15 December, with 262 captives.
+She left Kingston 21 April 1805, and arrived at Liverpool on 5 July.
 She had lost one man of her 42 crew.

 Fate

-7th enslaving voyage (1805–loss): Will's captain was Thomas Livesley (or Lievesly).
+7th voyage transporting enslaved people (1805–loss): Will's captain was Thomas Livesley (or Lievesly).
 He sailed the same circuit as his predecessors, but apparently without a letter of marque.
-Will left Liverpool on 20 October 1805, and arrived at Kingston on 31 March 1806 with 265 captives.
+Will left Liverpool on 20 October 1805.

+Will arrived at Kingston on 31 March 1806, with 265 captives.
 She also had lost seven of her 36 crew men.
 She left Kingston on 19 June.

-Lloyd's List reported that Will, of and for Liverpool, had been upset by a squall in July 1806 after leaving Kingston and had foundered.
+Lloyd's List reported that Will, of and for Liverpool, had been upset by a squall in July 1806, after leaving Kingston and had foundered.
 Four crew members had drowned.

 In 1806, 33 British enslaving ships were lost.
 The source for this number does not show any vessels being lost on the homeward leg of their journeys.
 Absent detailed vessel histories, it is frequently difficult to know if a vessel lost between the West Indies and Britain was a Guineaman, or simply a West Indiaman.
 Still, during the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.